Avicity7/pyhelp/basics/basics.md

 If you're here, you'd probably like to know more about Python before exploring more.
 That's great!

-This file will hopefully give you a basic run down of essential Python knowledge and syntax.
+This file will hopefully give you a basic rundown of essential Python knowledge and syntax.

 ### Table of Contents
 - [Types](#types)